GitHubbubble/gitPro/README.md

 We'll use ```git apply``` to utilize this patch.
 In fact, we barely create a patch at the branch and apply it in another branch (you can simply ```merge``` it).
 Now we assume the branch ```fix_empty_README.md``` doesn't exist.
-Normally, we are supposed to create a branch to handle the branches which commit new patches.
+Normally, we are supposed to create a branch to handle the branches which commit new patches:
 ```
 $ git checkout -b PATCH
 Switched to a new branch 'PATCH'